-Nowadays, it’s common for climbers to have multiple pairs of climbing shoes designed to tackle various terrains and climbing styles.
-Unfortunately, collecting climbing shoes is an expensive hobby.
+It is common for climbers to have multiple pairs of climbing shoes, designed to tackle various terrains and climbing styles.
+Unfortunately, collecting climbing shoes is a pretty expensive hobby.

-Our top five shoes, shown below, will give you an idea of some shoes that will work across a huge variety of climbing disciplines including bouldering, sport climbing and trad climbing.
-We have also tested the shoes mentioned below on various types of terrain to ensure our best all round climbing shoes will help you perform at your best, no matter what you are climbing.
+We have tested the shoes mentioned below on various types of terrain (both indoor and outdoor) to ensure our picks of the best all round climbing shoes will help you perform at your best, no matter what you are climbing.

 La Sportiva Miura

-It’s probably no surprise we have voted the La Sportiva Miura as one of our best all around climbing shoes.
-The Miura is a huge favorite among climbers and can be seen as the slightly more aggressive big brother of the Katana’s.
+It might not come as a surprise that we have voted the La Sportiva Miura as one of the best all around climbing shoes currently available.
+The Miura is a huge favorite among seasoned climbers and can be seen as the more aggressive (slightly softer) big brother of the Katana.

-For climbers who only want to buy one shoe, this is a very popular choice.
+For climbers who only want to buy one shoe, this is is a strong contender.
 Aggressive enough for overhung routes, but neutral enough to deal with any vertical or slab route you throw at them.
 The narrow toe box also makes the shoe perfectly suited to dealing with even the smallest pockets, while the stiffer sole makes light work of any edging you will require.

-Sizing: Like a lot of La Sportiva shoes, the Miura’s run big.
+Sizing: Like a lot of La Sportiva shoes, the Miuras run pretty big.
 If you have performance in mind, make sure to size 1-1.5 smaller than your average street shoe.
 If comfort is more important to you, try your normal shoe size, or 0.5 smaller for the perfect fit.

 La Sportiva Katana

-A moderate last and low asymmetry allows these shoes to excel on trad and crack routes, while also delivering an impressive show on some of our harder bouldering projects.
-If you have wide feet and struggle to find good fitting climbing shoes, you are in luck at the PD 55 last to provide a great fit.
+A moderate last and low asymmetry allows these shoes to excel on trad and crack routes.
+They put on impressive show on some of our harder vertical bouldering projects, although they struggle on terrain that is past vertical.

-Other standout features include 4mm of Virbam Xs Edge rubber, The Katana also uses La Sportiva’s P3 platform to ensure that they keep their shape throughout their life.
+The Katana uses 4mm of Vibram XS Edge rubber, so its a really durable climbing shoe.
+The shoe also uses La Sportiva’s P3 platform to ensure that they keep their shape throughout their life.

 Sizing: The leather upper will stretch a bit once broken in, which is something you will always want to take into account when sizing up your shoes.
 However, we have found that the sizing to be true, so we recommend going for your normal shoe size, or half a size down if you really want to guarantee a snug fit.